Open Access Research - July 10 - 16

 We will explore

-- how we can make our research notes open,
+- why and how to make our research notes open,

 - what that implies for how we do research,